connor-giles/digital-garden/content/The Cost of Seeking Perfection.md

 ---
-title: The Cost of Seeking Perfection
+title: The cost of seek perfection
 draft: false
 tags:
   - seed